haiku/website/content/blog/pulkomandy/2020-04-28-haiku_activity_report_april_2020.md

 Kyle Ambroff-Kao continues his work on getting the unit tests to run, with fixes in the Network and Storage Kit tests.
 These led to the discovery of some edge cases where Haiku behavior was different from BeOS.
-In some, the new behavior is obviously better (we don't aim for bug-to-bug compatibility with BeOS), but in other cases, we decided to follow what BeOS did.
+In some cases, the new behavior is obviously better (we don't aim for bug-to-bug compatibility with BeOS), but in others, we decided to follow what BeOS did.

 <h3>Interface Kit</h3>